5H4D0W86/forensic-terminal-lab/README.md

 # Terminal-Based Digital Forensics Evidence Intake Tool

-This project is a terminal-driven digital evidence intake system designed for digital forensics labs.
-Initially created using Bash on AWS EC2, it has since been rebuilt in Python for local execution, improving compatibility, maintainability, and cross-platform scalability.
-It uses the AWS SDK (`boto3`) to upload files securely to an S3 bucket.
+This project is a local, Python-based mock digital forensics lab designed to streamline the intake, organization, integrity verification, and secure cloud upload of digital evidence.
+Initially developed using Bash on an EC2-hosted Linux environment, it has since been rebuilt in Python for local use on Windows-based systems using Visual Studio Code.
+The lab now leverages Python’s native libraries and the AWS boto3 SDK for secure, script-driven evidence handling — eliminating the need for cloud servers during development and reducing complexity and cost.
 ---

 ## 🚀 Features